-- ✓ In the State of Mississippi the residency of a minor is based on his/her parents' residency. - Divorced parents: whichever parent has legal custody. - Guardians: guardianship must be issued by a MS court.
-NOTE: Living with adult family and/or adult non-family member/s without legal MS guardianship does not qualify. - Deceased parents: residency of last surviving parent - ✓ Homeless minor exception: - A homeless minor who graduates from a Mississippi secondary school where the student was deemed eligible for McKinney-Vento services by the school district during the student's enrollment period in the secondary school is an exception.
-The McKinney Vento Homeless Assistance Act under 42 USC Chapter 119 provides, in part, - "...that in any State where compulsory residency requirements or other requirements, in laws, regulations, practices, or policies, may act as a barrier to the identification of, or the enrollment, attendance, or success in school of, homeless children and youths, the State educational agency and local educational agencies in the State will review and undertake steps to revise such laws, regulations, practices, or policies to ensure that homeless children and youths are afforded the same free, appropriate public education as provided to other children and youths." - A homeless minor (considered as children and youths in the McKinney-Vento Homeless Assistance Act) may be accompanied or unaccompanied by a parent or legal guardian and may at the time of admission to the college (A) lacks a fixed, regular, and adequate nighttime residence; and (B) includes: (i) students who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; (ii) students who have a primary nighttime residence that is a private or public place not designed for or ordinarily used

-- as a regular sleeping accommodation for human beings; (iii) students who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings. - A homeless minor presenting an official McKinney-Vento letter originating from the MS high school where the student graduated and where the student was also deemed eligible for McKinney-Vento services during their enrollment at the high school might be considered In-State upon presenting valid proofs of residency.
-A sample McKinney-Vento official letter is found on page 176 of Tab 11 of this manual. - ✓ The 4-year exception: - A student residing in MS, presenting a high school transcript showing graduation from a Mississippi secondary school and been a secondary school student in Mississippi for not less than the final four years will be considered In-State resident for tuition purposes. - A student presenting a transcript with less than 4 years of high school in Mississippi might be considered In-State upon presenting valid proofs of residency.
+- A homeless minor who graduates from a Mississippi secondary school where the student was also deemed eligible for McKinney-Vento services by the school district during the student's enrollment period in the secondary school is an exception.
+The McKinney Vento Homeless Assistance Act under 42 USC Chapter 119 provides, in part, - "...that in any State where compulsory residency requirements or other requirements, in laws, regulations, practices, or policies, may act as a barrier to the identification of, or the enrollment, attendance, or success in school of, homeless children and youths, the State educational agency and local educational agencies in the State will review and undertake steps to revise such laws, regulations, practices, or policies to ensure that homeless children and youths are afforded the same free, appropriate public education as provided to other children and youths." - A homeless minor (considered as children and youths in the McKinney-Vento Homeless Assistance Act) may be accompanied or unaccompanied by a parent or legal guardian and may one who, at the time of admission to the college: (A) lacks a fixed, regular, and adequate nighttime residence; and (B) includes: (i) students who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; (ii) students who have a primary nighttime residence that is a private or public place not designed for or ordinarily used as a regular sleeping accommodation for human beings; (iii) students who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings. - A homeless minor presenting an official McKinney-Vento (M-V) letter originating from the MS high school where the student graduated and where the student was also deemed eligible for McKinney-Vento services during their enrollment at the high school might be considered In-State upon presenting one valid proof of residency.
+(See Tab 2 List of Approved Residency Documents section) A sample McKinney-Vento official letter is found in Tab 11 of this manual.